 2.23.
-Contingent consideration
+Other financial liabilities

-Contingent consideration is classified as a long-term and short-term liability depending the right to defer the settlement of the liability for more or less than 12 months after the reporting date.
+Other financial liabilities represents the contingent consideration payable resulting from a business combination.
+Other financial liabilities are classified as a non-current and current liability depending the right to defer the settlement of the liability for more or less than twelve months after the reporting date.

-The fair value of any contingent consideration at the date of acquisition is computed as the sum of the probability weighted values of the fair values of the purchase prices associated with each of the potential product development routes.
+The fair value of any other financial liability at the date of acquisition is computed as the sum of the probability weighted values of the fair values of the purchase prices associated with each of the potential product development routes.
 The fair value of each route is in turn computed as the sum of the survival probability discounted present values of the contingent payments in each such route including the milestone and commercialization payments.

-Any contingent consideration included in the consideration payable for a business combination is recorded at fair value at the date of acquisition.
+Any other financial liability included in the consideration payable for a business combination is recorded at fair value at the date of acquisition.
 The fair values are reviewed on a regular basis, and at least at each reporting date, and any changes are reflected in the income statement.